NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Paizo Blog/Demom.md

     desc: " (aura) 50 feet.
 All creatures who have a tragic backstory in which they've lost their parents take a -4 penalty to all Will saves as they are suddenly overcome with feelings of maternal love."

   - name: "Shut It"
-    desc: "`pf2:r`  **Trigger** A creature targets the demom with a hostile spell that has a verbal component.\n**Effect** The demom says, \"Don't talk back to me!\" The caster must attempt a DC 18 Will check save; on a failure, it promptly shuts its mouth and stares at the ground contemplating how it doesn't deserve this."
+    desc: "`pf2:r`  **Trigger** A creature targets the demom with a hostile spell that has a verbal component.\n* * *\n\n**Effect** The demom says, \"Don't talk back to me!\" The caster must attempt a DC 18 Will check save; on a failure, it promptly shuts its mouth and stares at the ground contemplating how it doesn't deserve this."

 attacks:
   - name: ""